ALHERLO/ALHERLO/README.md

-- 👋 Hi, I’m @ALHERLO
+- Hi, I’m Alan
-- 👀 I’m interested in coding!!!
+- I’m interested in coding!!!
-- 🌱 I’m currently learning Python and Web Development
+- I’m currently learning Python and Web Development
-- 💞️ I’m looking to collaborate on creating new software
+- I’m looking to collaborate on creating new software

 <!---